banjopickin/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-**According to the result, after imputing missing value from original data, the mean of the total number of steps did not change,but the median value increased slightly.**
+**According to the result, after imputing the missing value from the original data, the mean of the total number of steps did not change,but the median value increased slightly.**

 ## Are there differences in activity patterns between weekdays and weekends?